rrskiran-msrit/aqi-dashboard/README.md

-# AirScope: Multi-City Air Quality Intelligence Dashboard
+# Multi-City Air Quality Intelligence Dashboard

-AirScope is an interactive, data-driven air-quality monitoring and model-analysis dashboard built with Streamlit.
+Indian Cities AQI Dashboard is an interactive, data-driven air-quality monitoring and model-analysis dashboard built with Streamlit.
 It presents historical hourly air-quality observations, station-to-station comparisons, pollutant behaviour, data-quality information, and validation results from conventional and physics-informed machine-learning models.

 The project is intended to make detailed air-quality analysis easier to explore for researchers, students, policymakers, environmental professionals, and members of the public.
 It complements the underlying scientific workflow by converting its processed results into an accessible web application.